Wood stove or fireplace? It’s no contest.

 Never throw ashes in the trash, even after a day or two.
 This is how houses get burned down all the time — hot embers can hang out in a pile of old ashes for quite awhile and are all too ready to torch those CVS receipts in your garbage.
 If your stove doesn’t have an ash receptacle, store them in a metal bucket near the fire until they’re good and cooled off.
 Ashes are basic, so you can actually spread them on your lawn as a substitute for lime if you have acidic soil.

-Finally, two more random tips:
+Finally, three more random tips:

 - If the glass gets smeared up with soot or creosote, you can just clean it with vinegar, it comes off easily.